Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Introduction

-It is tempting to suggest that similar improvements on kernel sizes are possible for more general graph classes like $d$-degenerated graphs.
+It is tempting to conjecture that similar improvements on kernel sizes are possible for more general graph classes like $d$-degenerate graphs.
 For example, for graphs of bounded vertex degree, a subclass of $d$-degenerate graphs, $\tDS$ has a trivial linear kernel.
-Unfortunately, for $d$-degenerate graphs the existence of a linear kernel and even polynomial kernel with the exponent of the polynomial independent of $d$ is very unlikely.
-By the very recent work of Cygan et al. \cite{CyganGH12}, the kernelization algorithm of Philip, Raman, and Sikdar~\cite{PhilipRS09} is essentially tight---existence of a kernel of size $\cO(k^{(d-3)(d-1)-\varepsilon)})$, would imply that {\sf coNP} is in {\sf NP/poly}.
-In spite of these negative news, we show how to lift the linearity of kernelization for \tDS \, from bounded-degree graphs and $H$-minor free graphs to the class of graphs excluding $H$ as a topological subgraph.
+Unfortunately, for $d$-degenerate graphs the existence of a linear kernel, or even a polynomial kernel with the exponent of the polynomial being independent of $d$, is very unlikely.
+By the recent work of Cygan et al. \cite{CyganGH12}, the kernelization algorithm of Philip et al.~\cite{PhilipRS09} is essentially tight---the existence of a kernel of size $\cO(k^{(d-3)(d-1)-\varepsilon)})$ for $\tDS$ on $d$-degenerate graphs would imply that {\sf coNP} is contained in {\sf NP/poly}.

+In this work we show how to generalize the linearity of kernelization for \tDS \, from bounded-degree graphs and apex minor free graphs to the class of graphs excluding a fixed graph $H$ as a topological minor.
 Moreover, a modification of the ideas for \tDS \, kernelization can be used to obtain a linear kernel for \tCDS, which is usually a much more difficult problem to handle due to the connectivity constraint.
-For example, \tCDS \, does not have a polynomial kernel on $2$-degenerated graphs unless {\sf coNP} is in {\sf NP/poly} \cite{Cygan:2010bv}.
+For example, \tCDS \, does not have a polynomial kernel on $2$-degenerate graphs unless {\sf coNP} is in {\sf NP/poly} \cite{Cygan:2010bv}.
+We must {\em emphasize} that our linear kernels are existential.
+That is, we just show the mere existence of polynomial time algorithms computing linear kernels.